SalmaLoum/the-safe-project-test/README.md

 <br>
 A scrollytelly site generator called [idyll-lang](https://idyll-lang.org/) was used to generate the CSS however, throughout the process it heavily customized.
 React components were created to support the template.
-Interactive map built through [Flourish](https://public.flourish.studio/visualisation/1021154/) & teh database is included in the data folder.
+Interactive map built through [Flourish](https://public.flourish.studio/visualisation/1021154/) & the database used is included in the data folder.